Skip to content

 Figure 2-3 shows the recursive process of this function.

-Figure 2-3 Recursive process of the sum function
+Figure 2-3 Recursive process of the summation function

-Although iteration and recursion can achieve the same results from a computational standpoint, they represent two entirely different paradigms of thinking and problem-solving.
+Although from a computational perspective, iteration and recursion can achieve the same results, they represent two completely different paradigms for thinking about and solving problems.

-• Iteration: Solves problems "from the bottom up."
-It starts with the most basic steps, and then repeatedly adds or accumulates these steps until the task is complete.
+• Iteration: Solves problems "bottom-up".
+Starting from the most basic steps, these steps are then repeatedly executed or accumulated until the task is complete.

-• Recursion: Solves problems "from the top down."
-It breaks down the original problem into smaller sub-problems, each of which has the same form as the original problem.
-These sub-problems are then further decomposed into even smaller sub-problems, stopping at the base case whose solution is known.
+• Recursion: Solves problems "top-down".
+The original problem is decomposed into smaller subproblems that have the same form as the original problem.
+These subproblems continue to be decomposed into even smaller subproblems until reaching the base case (where the solution is known).

-• Iteration: In this approach, we simulate the summation process within a loop.
-Starting from \(1\) and traversing to \(n\), we perform the summation operation in each iteration to eventually compute \(f(n)\).
+• Iteration: Simulates the summation process in a loop, traversing from \(1\) to \(n\), performing the summation operation in each round to obtain \(f(n)\).

-Every time a recursive function calls itself, the system allocates memory for the newly initiated function to store local variables, the return address, and other relevant information.
-This leads to two primary outcomes.
+Each time a recursive function calls itself, the system allocates memory for the newly opened function to store local variables, call addresses, and other information.
+This leads to two consequences.

-• The function's context data is stored in a memory area called "stack frame space" and is only released after the function returns.
-Therefore, recursion generally consumes more memory space than iteration.
+• The function's context data is stored in a memory area called "stack frame space", which is not released until the function returns.
+Therefore, recursion usually consumes more memory space than iteration.

-• Recursive calls introduce additional overhead.
-Hence, recursion is usually less time-efficient than loops.
+• Recursive function calls incur additional overhead.
+Therefore, recursion is usually less time-efficient than loops.

-As shown in Figure 2-4, there are \(n\) unreturned recursive functions before triggering the termination condition, indicating a recursion depth of \(n\).
+As shown in Figure 2-4, before the termination condition is triggered, there are \(n\) unreturned recursive functions existing simultaneously, with a recursion depth of \(n\).

 Recursion call depth